Dragsters and Drag Bikes

 Pete Robinson in the 1960's built a scary top fuel car that weighed only 980

 that push-van?
 It had a Thunderbird V-8 motor, and remained in the UK

 Mann Racing, who brought over a group of Ford Falcon rally cars from

 Holman & Moody for the Monte Carlo rally, accompanied by a

 fleet of six Ford ECONOLINE vans.
 The van above was a "special" fitted

-the driver is sports and saloon racer Roy Pierpoint, Alan Mann on the
+the van driver is sports and saloon racer Roy Pierpoint, with Alan Mann squeezed onto the

 Britain under various ownerships.
 Goodyear Racing Tires also